V-RB/canton-dev-fund/performance-linked-asset-finance-reference-stack.md

 Minima will lead the project, define workflow requirements, provide the proof and provenance architecture, and manage overall delivery.
 Integritas will be the initial proof-layer implementation used in the reference flow.

 ### Tenzro
-Tenzro will act as Canton implementation partner and subcontractor for Canton-side workflow and smart-contract development.
+Tenzro will act as Canton implementation partner and Minima subcontractor for Canton-side workflow and smart-contract development.

 ### Champion Requirement
 As an external proposal, the team understands that support from a Tech & Ops Committee champion is required and will work to secure appropriate sponsorship as part of the submission and review process.